 One of the many discussions about Leonardo da Vinci’s Last Supper is exactly what position Peter’s arm is in to enable him to clasp the knife shown ringed above – but for sure it is there to identify Peter!

-Below Peter is Sir Anthony Sher as Judas , looking troubled and perhaps showing his distress by wringing his hands but otherwise unidentifiable as the traitor of the group – in Renaissance paintings he would have worn yellow as a symbol of danger, like a poison bottle, clutched his bag of thirty pieces of silver and in Northern Europe even had red hair – ginger hair also being seen as a dangerous sign.
+Below Peter is Sir Anthony Sher as Judas, looking troubled and perhaps showing his distress by wringing his hands but otherwise unidentifiable as the traitor of the group – in Renaissance paintings he would have worn yellow as a symbol of danger, like a poison bottle, clutched his bag of thirty pieces of silver and in Northern Europe even had red hair – ginger hair also being seen as a dangerous sign.

-Mary Magdalene ( or John) is not the first image of someone on Christ’s right hand side to look like a woman – in many Last Supper paintings – particularly the much discussed Leonardo in Milan painted c1495 – the young beardless John looks very much like a young woman.
+Mary Magdalene ( or John) is not the first image of someone on Christ’s right-hand side to look like a woman – in many Last Supper paintings – particularly the much-discussed Leonardo in Milan painted c1495 – the young beardless John looks very much like a young woman.
 Even in much earlier paintings than Da Vincis such as Stefano di Antonio Vanni Last Supper painted in Florence in 1434

 or this Ghirlandaio in St Mark’s Museum – also in Florence -painted in 1482 which is said to have been an influence on Da Vinci’s masterpiece?

-In the centre we have Robert Powell as Jesus – looking pensive as he twirls his red wine glass – but somewhat like a benign host hoping that the party is going to turn out rather better than it seems to be going at this moment in time – as he pointed towards an opened pomegranate – one of the most commonly used symbol of The Passion !
+In the centre we have Robert Powell as Jesus – looking pensive as he twirls his red wine glass – but somewhat like a benign host hoping that the party is going to turn out rather better than it seems to be going at this moment in time – as he pointed towards an opened pomegranate – one of the most commonly used symbols of The Passion !

-Next to Jesus we have Colin Firth as St James the Greater or the Just who ,as a family member, is often portrayed in similar clothing to Jesus and bearing a club as the symbol of his death.
-Without his attribute Colin Firth is expressing his disquiet with his very expressive hands and face.
+Next to Jesus, we have Colin Firth as St James the Greater or the Just who, as a family member, is often portrayed in similar clothing to Jesus and bearing a club as the symbol of his death.
+Without his attribute, Colin Firth is expressing his disquiet with his very expressive hands and face.

-In front of Jesus and James are 5 smallish fishes , presumably a reference to the miracle of the feeding of the 5,000 as well as symbol of Christ.
+In front of Jesus and James are 5 smallish fishes, presumably a reference to the miracle of the feeding of the 5,000 as well as a symbol of Christ.
 Sometimes Jesus is simply shown breaking bread in Last Supper paintings – other regularly used symbols include the Lamb of the Passover.
 Very often Judas is shown with his hand in the same bowl as Jesus to reflect the message in Matthew 26.23 where Christ identifies his betrayer as “he who has put his hand into the dish with me” – or maybe that is why Judas is wringing his hands?

 Then we have Simon Callow with his back to the action pointing back to the scene.
 He is Matthew so maybe he is checking out what he heard with the Simon the Zealot and Jude (Thaddeus) in order to write it all up correctly later?